Posted on

 The 100 Most Common Words in Spoken Spanish

-There are so many Spanish words that learning vocabulary often feels overwhelming and confusing.
+There are so many Spanish words out there, that learning vocabulary often feels overwhelming and confusing.
 It’s like finding the right book in a completely dark library.

-Wouldn’t it be easier if you had a clear path to follow, if you could just have a list of words used in everyday conversations?
+Wouldn’t it be easier if you had a clear path to follow?
+If you had a list of words used in everyday conversations that you could start with?

-That’s the purpose of this post, where you’ll find the 100 words used most often in spoken Spanish.
+That’s the purpose of this article, where you’ll find the 100 words used most often in spoken Spanish.

 Continue reading The 100 Most Common Words in Spoken Spanish